Summer Internship Program

 Leadership Alliance is consortium of 20+ leading research institution around the country.
 Their Summer Research – Early Identification Program (SR-EIP) is geared towards students who want to pursue PhDs or MD-PhDs.

-EntryPoint! identifies and recruits students with apparent and non-apparent disabilities studying in science, engineering, mathematics, computer science for outstanding internship and co-op opportunities.
+EntryPoint! identifies and recruits students with apparent and non-apparent disabilities studying in science, engineering, mathematics or computer science for outstanding internship and co-op opportunities.

 - NIDDK STEP-UP